What the study found

-What the study found: The study found that a multiobjective optimization framework can improve a tunable acoustic switch built from multiresonant asymmetric scatterers in a periodic sonic crystal.
-By rotating the scatterers by 90°, the system controls which low- to mid-frequency ranges transmit or are insulated.
+The study found that a tunable acoustic switch built from multiresonant asymmetric scatterers in a periodic sonic crystal can control acoustic transmission by rotating the scatterers by 90 degrees.
+The authors report improved switching performance in a low- to mid-frequency range of 500 to 2500 Hz.

-What worked and what didn't: Numerical simulations and experimental measurements on a 3D-printed prototype showed enhanced tunable acoustic wave transmission.
-The perpendicular orientations produced complementary bandgaps, and the switching performance improved compared with the initial design.
+Numerical simulations and experiments on a 3D-printed prototype showed enhanced tunable acoustic wave transmission.
+The abstract says the perpendicular orientations produced complementary bandgaps and that the switching performance improved compared with the initial design.

 Key points